Rinshad-parancheri/odin-recipes/README.md

 # odin-recipes
 This is my first project with The Odin Project foundation.
-I have successfully completed all of The Odin Project once and did have a lot of preojects that i have build, but unfortunately, I lost all of my projects that were hosted on GitHub due to accidentally losing my GitHub account.
+I have successfully completed all of The Odin Project foundatin once and did have a lot of preojects that i have build, but unfortunately, I lost all of my projects that were hosted on GitHub due to accidentally losing my GitHub account.
 While I feel sad about the loss, I am still happy because I believe that the knowledge and skills I gained during this journey will definitely help me achieve a greater understanding of the foundation, and it will pay off in the long run.

 # Project Overview
 The Recipes Index Page project aims to create a user-friendly web page that serves as an index for various recipes.
 Users can browse through different recipes and access detailed information for each recipe.